Skip to contents

 3 week B 15 1.43 1.43 714.29 1.43

 Note the different scale of ww and ww', and the more straightforward interpretation of the numerical value of ww in terms of relative differences to apply truncation.
-Using the standardized weights, we are able to calculate the weighted number of contacts:
+Using the standardised weights, we are able to calculate the weighted number of contacts:

 age day.of.week age.group m_i w w_tilde m_i * w_tilde